gadfly361/re-pressed/README.md

 - For keypress events, you only have access to things like letters and numbers.
 This is unlike keydown and keyup events, where you have access to more things like the Escape key.
-- Using `:prevent-default-keys` only works on keydown-events.
+- Using `:prevent-default-keys` only works with `::rp/set-keydown-rules`.
 This is because the default action will happen before keypress and keyup events happen.
-- Certain browser default actions cannot be overwritten, like Ctrl+n in chrome.
+- Certain browser default actions cannot be overwritten, like `ctrl+n` in chrome.

 ## Questions